syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 #### Change the background color of checkbox column

-The background color of the checkbox column can be customized by using `backgroundColor` property in `DataGridCheckboxColumnSettings`.
+The background color of the checkbox column can be customized by using `SfDataGrid.checkboxColumnSettings.backgroundColor` property.

 {% tabs %}
 {% highlight Dart %}